fabiorigam/nft-sdk-demo/README.md

 `0x70a08231000000000000000000000000ADDRESS_TO_CHECK_IN_HEX`

 Where ADDRESS_TO_CHECK_IN_HEX is the hexadecimal representation of the address we want to check.
 We can then make the eth_call request to the vechain node with this data payload to check the token balance of the address.

+It's possible to use the [VeWorld Dapp](https://veworld-dapp-vecha.in/) to deploy and mint sample NTFs.